 Equally compelling would be how the role of Dana’s white husband develops.
 How does their relationship endure across time, space and caste?
 What is the psychological toll on Dana of having such a man travel back with her, to a place where his dominance over her is codified more heavily than in any other era?

 The options are just as plentiful behind the camera.
-Slap a director’s cap on Ava Duvernay, Kasi Lemmons, Barry Jenkins or Ryan Coogler, and you have a series that’s nearly impossible not to watch.
+Put a director’s cap on Ava Duvernay, Kasi Lemmons, Barry Jenkins or Ryan Coogler, and you have a series guided by some of the industry’s most accomplished talent.
 And considering the acclaim that has been heaped on these directors by multiracial audiences and the Hollywood establishment alike, their presence would help fulfill many of the metrics that would be used to green-light such a series in the first place.

-It’s rare that black filmmakers get to tell stories about black people with the enthusiastic, institutional support of the Hollywood establishment.
-It’s even rarer that they get to do so while adapting works created by their own fellow black artists.
+It’s rare that black filmmakers get to tell stories about black people with the enthusiastic, institutional support of Hollywood.
+It’s even rarer that they get to do so while adapting literary works created by their own fellow black artists.
 As the negative backlash against Confederate continues, a project like this looks more appealing by the day.
 Few could argue that a Kindred HBO series wouldn’t be a more powerful reckoning with slavery than anything Weiss and Benioff could dream up.